Global Snapshot on Abortion Politics

 On the continent as a whole, 6%, or slightly more than 1 in 20 of maternal deaths result from unsafe abortions.
 There were also 4.6 million women in Asia who were hospitalized because of complications from obtaining an abortion.

 In Pakistan, where abortion is legal to save the woman's life or health, a survey reported by the Guttmacher Institute pointed out that 68% of women who have an illegal abortion obtain it from doctors, nurses or midwives.
 Another quarter (25%) of those women seek one from traditional doctors, which puts them at a greater risk for complications.
 The remaining 9% seek abortifacient pharmaceuticals or attempt to induce the abortion themselves.

 Paypal Confidentiality.
 We use Paypal because it gives an extra level of security to make payments safely and privately.
-This is especially important for women who wish to access this information and pay with greater confidentiality.
 On your Paypal statement your charge will show under the name Equalist Enterprises.